Sometimes the findings challenge us, too.

 This finding was pivotal for my colleague, Jim Hekkers, when he served as the Managing Director of the Monterey Bay Aquarium.
 Projecting the attendance performance of a proposed costly expansion was the first thing that the Aquarium asked IMPACTS to assess some 15 years ago.
 Jim says that coming to grips with the reality that expansions do not generally increase long-term attendance was his first lesson in understanding what it means to be a data-informed cultural organization.
 “From that moment on,” Jim says, “I began to actively force myself to shift to analytical thinking with each new data finding and focus on the strategic implications of the data rather than waste time arguing about its validity.”

 IMPACTS tracked attendance to 11 visitor-serving organizations that completed significant expansion projects between years 2003-2011.
-Each of the assessed organizations had been in business for at least ten years before opening their new expansion.
+Each of the assessed organizations had been in business for at least ten years before opening its new expansion.
 The average project cost was $43.6 million.
 Here’s what we found:

 In a nutshell, attendance decreases in the years prior to a major building project as folks defer their visits until after the expansion opens.
 When an expansion opens, attendance certainly increases – 19.6% compared to the ten years prior!
 But that increase gradually decreases until attendance levels retreat to the baseline of the ten years prior after only 5 years.
 And the increased building space also means more staff members, more programming, more electricity, and more ongoing maintenance.